broken-bytes/Swift-MVI-pattern/README.md

 # Swift-MVI-pattern
-A simple approach on MVI with Swift under iOS using a demo Pokemon App
+A simple approach on MVI with Swift under iOS using a demo hero selection App

 ## Images